-Ramsey recommends investing 15 percent out of every paycheck into a Roth IRA and pre-tax retirement accounts.
+Dave Ramsey recommends investing 15% out of every paycheck into a Roth IRA and pre-tax retirement accounts.

-Life happens, and you might not always have the ability to save 15 percent for the long haul.
-But Ramsey reminds that on a $70,000 2-income household, saving 12 percent on average will yield $1.6 million by the time retirement rolls around.
+Life happens, and you might not always have the ability to save 15% for the long haul.
+But Ramsey reminds that on a $70,000 two-income household, saving 12% on average will yield $1.6 million by the time retirement rolls around.